-Stretching nearly 41 miles northwest from the University of Southern Mississippi in Hattiesburg to small-town Prentiss, Longleaf Trace traverses landscapes that range from the bustling heart of Mississippi's third largest city to the rural farmland that predominates in this area.
+Stretching 44 miles northwest from Chain Park, which is nestled along the Leaf River in Hattiesburg, to small-town Prentiss, the Longleaf Trace traverses landscapes that range from the bustling heart of Mississippi's third largest city to the rural farmland that predominates in this area.

 A designated National Recreation Trail, it runs atop a stretch of Mississippi Central Railroad line that saw much activity as the region's timber industry flourished between the late 1800s and 1920s.
 As the industry began to fade, so too did the need for the rail service, and although the railroad struggled into the 1970s, it eventually ceased to be economically viable.
 Fortunately, a concerted effort by local groups and individuals preserved the corridor, and in 2000 it opened as a trail.

 Today, the route is again active, as cyclists, inline skaters and pedestrians ply the trail's smooth, well-maintained surface.
 Eight small covered rest areas along the route provide travelers with shade, restrooms and vending machines, while three small shelters offer places to wait out brief summer rain showers.

 Begin at the University of Southern Mississippi in Hattiesburg to have access to the trailhead’s parking, restrooms, and drinking water.
 Visitors can also pick up a plant identification guide and a bike rental at the welcome center.